maxwalkley/ActivityTrackerAssistant/README.md

 ## Contact

-For questions or suggestions, contact the wmaxxing on github.
+For questions or suggestions, contact the maxwalkley on github.